common-voice/CorporaCreator/README.rst

 ::

     def common(sentence):
         """Cleans up the passed sentence in a language independent manner, removing or reformatting invalid data.
         Args:
           sentence (str): Sentence to be cleaned up.
         Returns:
-          (str): Cleaned up sentence.
-Returning None or a `str` of whitespace flags the sentence as invalid.
+          (is_valid,str): A boolean indicating validity and cleaned up sentence.
         """
         ...
         # Clean sentence in a language independent manner
         ...
-        return sentence
+        return is_valid, sentence

-This method is input the sentence to clean, cleans the sentence in a language independent manner, and returns the cleaned sentence.
+This method is input the sentence to clean, cleans the sentence in a language independent manner, and returns the cleaned sentence along with a boolean indicating its validity.

-If the sentence is not able to be cleaned, e.g. it consisted only of HTML fragments, this method can return ``None`` or a string containing only whitespace to indicate the sentence was invalid to begin with.
+If the sentence is not able to be cleaned, e.g. it consisted only of HTML fragments, this method can return is_valid set to False.

-Currently `common.py`_ decodes any URL encoded elements of sentence, removes any HTML tags in a sentence, and removes any non-printable characters in a sentence, in that order.
+Currently `common.py`_ decodes any URL encoded elements of sentence, removes any HTML tags in a sentence, removes any non-printable characters in a sentence, and marks as invalid any sentence containing digits, in that order.
 (For the details refer to `common.py`_ .)
 This seems to catch most language independent problems, but if you see more, please open an issue or make a pull request.

 Language Dependent Cleaning